This post was inspired by a recent conversation on the Ecommerce Expert Shopify Facebook page about the best newsletter frequency.

 If you ask individuals if they get too many emails, almost all will say yes.
 But this data doesn’t reflect our perception.
 After all, none of us admit we’d ‘like’ more adverts on TV.

 Marketing Sherpa has a proof – according to their research, customers prefer hearing from brands on a weekly or less frequent basis.
 Please have a look at the chart below:

-It depends on your target audience – and your niche.
+It depends on your target audience – and your niche, Ecommerce experts agree.
 After all, a fashion brand is going to have more regular news to share than a web designer.
 But don’t assume that fewer newsletters automatically lead to better results.
 This has some risks too, just have a look below.